OfficeDev/office-js-docs-pr.zh-cn/docs/onenote/onenote-add-ins-programming-overview.md

 #### <a name="onenote-javascript-api-requirement-sets"></a>OneNote JavaScript API 要求集

-要求集是指已命名的 API 成员组。Office 加载项使用清单中指定的要求集或执行运行时检查，以确定 Office 应用程序是否支持加载项所需的 API。有关 OneNote JavaScript API 要求集的详细信息，请参阅 [OneNote JavaScript API 要求集](/javascript/api/requirement-sets/onenote/onenote-api-requirement-sets)。
+Requirement sets are named groups of API members.
+Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office application supports APIs that an add-in needs.
+For detailed information about OneNote JavaScript API requirement sets, see [OneNote JavaScript API requirement sets](/javascript/api/requirement-sets/onenote/onenote-api-requirement-sets).

 ### <a name="accessing-the-common-api-through-the-document-object"></a>通过 *Document* 对象访问通用 API